 - SIBELIUS 6 : House Style > Engraving Rules > Barlines

-- SIBELIUS 7 : Appearance Tab > Engraving Rules (in the House Style Group) > Barlines
+- SIBELIUS 7 and later : Appearance Tab > Engraving Rules (in the House Style Group) > Barlines

 Here, you can choose the barline style you would like to use as the Default for the current document: